fransemalila/dnamicro/README.md

 ## CI/CD Pipeline

 This project includes:
-- A **GitHub Actions workflow** (`.github/workflows/deployment.yaml`) for continuous integration and deployment to the Kubernetes cluster.
+- A **GitHub Actions workflow** for continuous integration and deployment to the Kubernetes cluster.
-- An **optional GitLab CI/CD pipeline** (`.gitlab-ci.yml`) for performing the same task using GitLab runners.
+- An **optional GitLab CI/CD pipeline** for performing the same task using GitLab runners.

-Push changes to `main`, and the pipeline will automatically deploy the latest changes to your Kubernetes cluster.
+Push changes to `master`, and the pipeline will automatically deploy the latest changes to your Kubernetes cluster.

 ### Canary Deployment